Click below to page through the media kit or click here to download the kit to your device.Cattleman_MediaKit2020

 She has worked with AT&T and with the Fort Worth Star-Telegram in advertising sales.
 While at the Star-Telegram, Gina was honored with “Salesperson of the Year” and “MVP of the Year” awards.
 In her spare time, she supports charities as a volunteer worker.
-Gina and her husband, Wayne, live in Fort Worth.
+Gina lives in Fort Worth.

 Shawn McCoy grew up in Ohio on a small farm south of Salem, in Winona.
 A graduate of United Local in 1984, he attended Ohio Northern University College of Pharmacy and transferred to Kent State University to study business.

 In 1988, Shawn started selling advertising for a local weekly newspaper, then went on to a daily newspaper in Salem called The Salem News.
 After a trip to San Antonio in 1994, Shawn moved to Texas and started working for a weekly newspaper there.
 Eight months later, he moved to Arlington to work for the Mid Cities News, a subsidiary of the Dallas Morning News.